alextechcc/alextechcc.github.io/_posts/2018-8-9-taco-compass.md

 ---
 layout: post
-title: "Making a Compass That Points to the Nearest Taco Restaurant."
+title: "Making a Compass That Points to the Nearest Taco Restaurant"
 album_1:
     -
        src: "/assets/taco_compass/schematic.png"